-If you are having trouble getting pregnant, an underlying, undiagnosed, and untreated thyroid disorder such as hyperthyroidism may be the culprit.
+If you are having trouble getting pregnant, an underlying, undiagnosed, and untreated thyroid disorder may be the culprit.
 Because these conditions can affect your menstrual cycle and cause your periods to slow down or stop completely, it can dramatically affect your ability to get pregnant.

-Fortunately, board-certified Reproductive Endocrinologist Infertility (REI) specialist Dr. Sonja B. Kristiansen can provide diagnosis and treatment for hyperthyroidism and infertility.
+Fortunately, board-certified Reproductive Endocrinologist Infertility (REI) specialist Dr. Sonja B. Kristiansen can provide diagnosis and treatment for thyroid disorders and infertility.
 By reducing the effects that hyperthyroidism or hypothyroidism has on your entire system, treatment at our Houston, TX, can restore your ability to conceive and grow your family.

 The thyroid gland produces hormones which affect the entire body's metabolism.
 Hyperthyroidism occurs when the gland produces more hormones than it should, which causes your body to use energy much faster than it should.
 When it goes undiagnosed, it can increase your risk of infertility.

 In contrast, women with low levels of thyroid hormones or hypothyroidism typically experience irregular periods or are not able to ovulate at all.
 When there is no egg released from the ovaries, you cannot get pregnant.

 If you do become pregnant, it is important to see a doctor immediately to get tested your thyroid levels.
 Women with untreated hyperthyroidism or hypothyroidism are at greater risk of a miscarriage during the first trimester of pregnancy.

 Our team recommends that you get evaluated for thyroid abnormalities if you: